 Timeframe for Settlement Check Distribution

 Payments for the 13 mortgage servicers who were part of the original settlement began on April 12, 2013, and as of July 15, 2013, almost all of the 4.2 million checks have been issued by the paying agent -- Rust Consulting, Inc.

-For the EverBank and Ally/GMAC settlement, eligible borrowers will be contacted by a third-party agent that has yet to be named and will receive compensation whether or not they filed a request for review.
-As of late August 2013, the timeframe for receiving settlement checks had not been announced.
+For the Ally/GMAC settlement, eligible borrowers will be contacted by a third-party agent that has yet to be named and will receive compensation whether or not they filed a request for review.
+As of early 2014, the timeframe for sending out the settlement checks had not been announced.